FlipsideCrypto/near-models/models/descriptions/platform.md

 {% docs platform %}

-The trading platform at which the swap was executed.
+The protocol utilized for the operation, likely a swap or bridge.

 {% enddocs %}